Merovingian87/webpack-react-boilerplate/README.md

 the link between your component and the DOM.

 Webapck will use index.jsx as the entry point from which to build the bundle.js file.
-Bundle.js will have all your components transpiled into ES3 (old and always compatible JavaScript) and assambled into a single js file which will anchor your entire React app into the root div on your html doc.
+Webpack will leverage Babel to transpile the all the ES6+ JS and the React JSX into ES3 (old and always compatible JavaScript) and assambled all of it into a single bundle.js file which will anchor your entire React app onto the root div of your html doc.